trinitylake-io/trinitylake/docs/format/storage-layout.md

 - When the `value` is `NULL`, it is a message to delete the `key`.
 - When the `value` is not `NULL`, it is a message to set the current `pvalue` of the key in the tree to the new one in the write buffer.

+New changes are appended to the bottom of the write buffer.

 ## Node File Size

 Each node is targeted for the same specific size, which is configurable in the [Lakehouse definition](./lakehouse.md).